William E. Peterson: Illinois General Assembly

 Peterson previously served in the Illinois House of Representatives from 1983 to 1993.
+He served in the Illinois Senate from 1993 to 2009.
+For part of his time in the Illinois Senate, his committee responsibilities were: Senate Committee of all; Insurance; Human Services; Local Government; Housing and Community Affairs (Minority Spokesperson); Executive; Labor.
 Peterson had announced that he would not seek reelection in 2008.
 Republican candidate Dan Duffy of Lake Barrington defeated Bill Gentes, the mayor of Round Lake, in the November 4, 2008 election.